SuchanyaLim/SuchanyaLim.github.io/cmdline_course.md

 	- You write your file in [Markdown](https://www.markdown-cheatsheet.com) and GitHub will automatically render it into HTML!
 4. Push to GitHub!
 	- Once you have your `_config.yml` and `index.md` files, you can push them to your repository.
 	- You can create other pages and link to them using Markdown's link syntax.
-Any `.md` files you create will automatically be converted to HTML by Jekyll when pushed to GitHub.
+Any `.md` files you create will automatically be converted to HTML by Jekyll when pushed to GitHub as long as they are in the correct directory.
 GitHub Pages automatically builds and serves the HTML pages for you based on the content and structure you've set up.
 By default, Jekyll applies the `default` layout to pages unless you specify something else in the frontmatter of your file.
-You can create custom layouts by adding `.html` files to the `_layouts/` folder and adjusting the frontmatter of your file:
+You can create custom layouts by adding `.html` files to the `_layouts/` folder and adjusting the frontmatter of your file accordingly.

 ...and that's the course!
 We covered a lot of content, but there is still so much more to learn.
 Thank you for reading, I hope you found it helpful and that you'll consider this course as well.